kboul/project-management-app/README.md

 http://localhost:5000/graphql
 ```

-get only name, email, id for a single client:
+Get only name, email, id for a single client:

 ```
 {